 As of January 3, 2012, the U.S. Department of Education's FERPA regulations expand the circumstances under which your education records and personally identifiable information (PII) contained in such records - including your Social Security Number, grades, or other private information - may be accessed without your consent.
 First, the U.S. Comptroller General, the U.S. Attorney General, the U.S. Secretary of Education, or state and local education authorites ("Federal and State Authorities") may allow access to your records and PII without your consent to any third party designated by a Federal or State Authority to evaluate a federal- or state-supported education program.
 The evaluation may relate to any program that is "principally engaged in the provision of education," such as early childgood education and job training, as well as any program that is administered by an education agency or institution.
 Second, Federal and State Authorities may allow access to your education records and PII without your consent to researchers performing certain types of studies, in certain cases even when we object to or do not request such research.
 Federal and State Authorities must obtain certain use-restriction and data security promises from the entities that they authorize to receive your PII, but the Authorities need not maintain direct control over such entities.
 In addition, in connection with Statewide Longitudinal Data Systems, State Authorities may collect, compile, permanently retain, and share without your consent PII from your education records, and they may track your participation in education and other programs by linking such PII to other personal information about you that they obtain from other Federal or State data sources, including workforce development, unemployment insurance, child welfare, juvenile justice, military service, and migrant student records systems.

-- Academic Records and Supporting Documents Registrar, Room 109, Founders Hall.
+- Academic Records & Supporting Documents Registrar, Founders Hall.

-- Disciplinary Records Dean of Students, Room 104, Founders Hall.
+- Disciplinary Records, Dean of Students, Founders Hall.

-- Student Information Card Director of Public Relations, Founders Hall.
+- Student Media Information, Director of Public Relations, Founders Hall.

-- Career Planning and Placement Records Director of Career Center, Sorensen Hall.
+- Career Planning & Placement Records CORE Center, Olin Center.

 - Student Accounts Receivable Records Controller, Business Office, Sorensen Hall.

-- Student Personnel Records for all Students Dean of Students, Room 104, Founders Hall.
+- Student Personnel Records for all Students Dean of Students, Founders Hall.